YHack-Slash/yhack-slash.github.io/README.md

 YHack -- Slash
 ============
 ####Slash
-Use Slash to hangout with friends and minimize data usage for videos.
+Use Slash to hangout with friends and minimize data usage for video chats.

 ####More
 Developed by Shrey Gupta, Sahith Malyala, and Sayan Paul at YHack (Fall 2014).
-Created using Google Hangouts API and Ruby on Rails.